MatteoIorio11/IRS/lab4/swarm_robotics.md

 1. *Stopped*: this is the state where the robot does not move at all;
 2. *Walking*: in this state the robot walks randomly inside the arena. while it tries to avoid all the other robots.

 As can be seen from the image, when the robot is inside the *WALKING* state, it has to always avoid objects if detected, otherwise it randomly walk, it is important to say that every time the robot can fall in the *STOPPED* status.
-In order to achieve this behaviour, inside the step method the robot get the probability for possibly change the state, if the robot can change then it will the transtion into the newer state.
+In order to achieve this behaviour, inside the step method the robot gets the probability for changing its state, if the robot can change then it will transition into the newer state.

 ```lua
 function step()